CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 Create a landing page like the image below.

-You'll need to research: background images and linear gradient.
+You'll need to research some new CSS properties like `background` and `background-size`.

+Also attempt to use `linear-gradient` with the background property.

 ![](https://dl.dropboxusercontent.com/s/b0itdvgc0bobuv3/landing-page.png?dl=0)